Nunu (singer): Career

 On June 21, 2021, Nunu released her first single "Banim" (Boys).
-Half a year later, on December 7th, she released her single "Living the Dream".
+Half a year later, on December 7, she released her single "Living the Dream".

 On January 12, 2022, Nunu released a cover version to the song "Adoni" along with Roni Duani.
-On May 10th of that year she and Duani opened for Maroon 5's second performance at Hayarkon Park in Tel Aviv.
-A few days later, she released her her single "Shuz".
+On May 10 of that year she and Duani opened for Maroon 5's second performance at Yarkon Park in Tel Aviv.
+A few days later, she released her single "Shuz".

 On June 6, 2022, Nunu released her single "Cute Boy" in honor of Pride Month in collaboration with the LGBT party line "Forever".

 On July 18, 2022, Nunu released her debut album "Status".

+On September 7, 2022, Nunu was awarded the ACUM Prize in the Discovery of the Year category.

+On September 2022, the satirical TV show Eretz Nehederet featured an impersonation of her performed by Shani Cohen.
+In the sketch, she sang alongside impersonations of singers Noa Kirel and Anna Zak, whom the Mako website referred to as "The three biggest pop queens in Israel".

+In October 2022, she was announced as a first-time nominee for the 2022 MTV Europe Music Award for Best Israeli Act.

+In 2023, Forbes Israel named her one of the 30 most promising young Israelis.

+On March 4, 2025, she released the album "Ma Hutz Mizeh" ("What else besides that"), co-produced by herself and Gal Oved.